Entity Structure

 What is a Swiss Association?

-Unlike corporations, associations are formed through member agreements rather than public filings.
-This means your team maintains control and privacy while gaining the legal protections of a formal entity.
+Unlike corporations, associations are formed through member agreements; commercial register filing is optional for many non-profit associations.
+This means your team maintains privacy from public registries (subject to bank, AML, and counterparty KYC requirements) while gaining the legal protections of a formal entity.

 Why Switzerland?